 But scientists have yet to fully determine how e-cigarettes and other vaping devices threaten health.
-With hundreds of different products with an array of different ingredients on the market, any number of culprits could play a role.
+With hundreds of different products with an array of ingredients on the market, any number of culprits could play a role.

-Researchers now have a new partner helping them get to the bottom of the mystery: A vaping robot, devised by Pitt's Kambez Hajipouran
+Researchers now have a new partner helping them get to the bottom of the mystery: A vaping robot, devised by the University of

-Benam, a DPhil associate professor of medicine.
+Pittsburgh's Kambez Hajipouran Benam, a DPhil associate professor of medicine.

 The tabletop system mimics inhalation while simulating the conditions inside the human body to measure what people are drawing in when they take a puff from an e-cigarette.
-Benam's team can program the robot to match the breathing patterns of people of different ages or those with asthma and other lung conditions.